pat-earl/faculty-page/src/teaching/2021-2022/135-comp-sci-1/firstday.md

 # Course Policies

+**Masks:**
+: You will be required to wear a mask properly while in the classroom and inside my office following CDC guidance.
+According to CDC guidelines, masks should be worn inside with counties that have high or substantial transmission rates.
+Failure to follow this policy after verbal warning will lead to a report being filled with the student conduct board.
+Disposable masks will be available in the department office.
+Cloth masks and other PPE can be requested by emailing
+<ppe@kutztown.edu>.

 **Attendance:**
 : Regular class attendance and participation is expected and highly encouraged.
 Students will be responsible for materials covered during class time.